-The initial characterization of populations collected 2015/16 indicated a mutation in the Csubunit at position I86F.
-The relevance and distribution of this mutation for the reduced SDHI sensitivity partly observed as well in 2016/17 samples is currently under investigation.
-Other mutations or resistance mechanisms cannot be excluded.
+The initial characterization of populations collected in 2015/16 indicated a mutation in the C-subunit at position I86F.
+The relevance and distribution of this mutation for the reduced SDHI sensitivity partly observed as well in 2016/17 samples is still under investigation.
 Intensive monitoring programs are running to investigate the magnitude and relevance of the findings.